☒ Interpretation ☒ Approach ☐ Information ☐ Decision

 Monitoring of Credit Exposures and Borrowers

-Does the credit union continuously monitor and assess the quality of credit exposures and financial situation of residential lending borrowers (from internal and external sources) to ensure that subsequent changes in underlying individual and portfolio residential mortgage credit risk can be identified and quantified?
+Does the credit union continuously monitor and assess the quality of credit exposures and financial situations of residential lending borrowers (from internal and external sources) to ensure that subsequent changes in underlying individual and portfolio residential mortgage credit risk can be identified and quantified?

 Stress Testing and Sensitivity Analysis

-Does the credit unions conduct regular stress testing and sensitivity analyses of their residential lending portfolios and activities to assess risks (e.g. borrower, collateral, funding, interest rate, non-renewal), update its strategy, Framework and Underwriting Policies and incorporate this in its Internal Capital Adequacy Assessment Process and other risk management processes?
+Does the credit unions conduct regular stress testing and sensitivity analyses of their residential lending portfolios and activities to assess risks (e.g., borrower, collateral, funding, interest rate, non-renewal), update its strategy, Framework and Underwriting Policies and incorporate this in its Internal Capital Adequacy Assessment Process and other risk management processes?

 4. Has the credit union effectively integrated its Framework into its overall business model?

 Integration of the Framework

 Is there integration of the Framework with all relevant aspects of the credit union’s business and activities?

 - aligning the Framework with the strategy, objectives and culture of the credit union;

 - communicating residential mortgage risk management activities and outcomes across the organization;